 - Probably the quickest way but also it’s the last on the list as it's not really a solution - if you can’t use any of the steps above - just ignore the warning, it's not a blocker, your items are active and we are not really sure how big an impact it has on the performance since when you think about it, actual google shopping ads (not listings) are not grouped with each other anyway.
 And yes, it might give Google some extra signals but it's not like most aren’t already there - title, brand, MPN, etc. However please note, this is only if you can't get the real barcodes or it is a very long and time-consuming process that will take ages.

 But why Google doesn’t require it across all my items? - that is because although you can buy them from GS1, GS1 doesn’t have a database that clearly assigns a barcode to an item, the assignment is usually managed under each of the manufacturer databases so Google assumes those things based on how many sellers sell given brand, or what category you list under and how often GTIN is being pushed there by others.
 Sometimes brands provide Google with barcode ranges using Google Manufacturer Centre or other means Google provides them with for that.

 OK, but someone told me about using identifier_exists google shopping feed attribute as a possible alternative - Well, you could remove the missing GTIN warning by using identifier_exists = no however only if you would also remove brand and MPN attributes from the feed alongside, meaning - compromise feed over a warning which doesn’t really block your items anyway.

-Can I fake it? - Nope, you can have lots of issues by faking it since GTIN has a self-validation mechanism that Google checks, and in case it doesn’t pass, it won’t be a warning but straight disapproval so it best not to send one and then send an invalid one, and even if you could somehow make it valid by guessing it, you might end up merging your items with completely different ones due to GTIN collisions.
+Can I make my own? - Nope, you can have lots of issues by making up yours since GTIN has a self-validation mechanism that Google checks, and in case it doesn’t pass, it won’t be a warning but straight disapproval so it best not to send one and then send an invalid one, and even if you could somehow make it valid by guessing it, you might end up merging your items with completely different ones due to GTIN collisions.